SilvertreeBrands/php-ga4/README.md

 - Unit tests
 - SSGTM implementation
-- Provide examples for implementation in M1 nad M2
+- Provide examples for implementation in M1 and M2
 - Cater to all events categories